 one is the number of the home section you’d like to direct your visitors to.

 The hero section has a few different layout formats you can choose.
 You can align the text to the left, center or right.
 It’s also possible to choose between three different heights of the hero section.

 The remainder of the options in this box relate to how to text that overlays the hero media.
 You can use these to change the colors of the hero title, text, and button plus the logo and navigation menu items.
 That can be helpful if your media conflicts with your site’s normal colors there.

 The campaign section of the demo is site is created with the WooCommerce plugin.
-This excellent shopping cart handles all of the transactional elements for us allowing you to collect donations and sell items if you’d like to.
+This excellent shopping cart handles all of the transactional elements, allowing you to collect donations and sell items if you’d like to.
 In order to use our campaign plugin, you’ll need to install and activate WooCommerce first.

 We do have some suggested settings when using WooCommerce to get your best results.
 After the plugin has been installed and activated, go to the WooCommerce settings.
 On the general tab, scroll down to the bottom.
-Uncheck the box by “Enable Lightbox.”
-Grassroots has a built-in lightbox that you can use.
+Uncheck the box by “Enable Lightbox” (may not be available in your new WooCommerce version, so no need to worry about it) as Grassroots has a built-in lightbox that you can use.
 If you’d rather use the one that’s in WooCommerce, leave this box checked and turn off the theme’s lightbox in the Theme Options page (Content tab).

 For colors, we recommend setting the primary color to: